Breadcrumb

 Associate Professor of Environmental Social Science

 I joined the School of Global Studies in 2021 following eight years at King’s College London.
-I received a PhD in Geography from King’s and was later a Teaching Fellow in the university’s Department of International Development.
-In 2018–19 I held an ESRC Postdoctoral Fellowship in a collaboration between King’s College London, Imperial College London and Queen Mary University of London, after which I took up a lectureship in Liberal Arts & Geography at King’s.
+I received a PhD in Geography and was later a Teaching Fellow in the Department of International Development at King’s.
+In 2018–19 I held an ESRC Postdoctoral Fellowship in a collaboration between King’s College London, Imperial College London and Queen Mary University of London, after which I became a Lecturer in Liberal Arts & Geography.
 I previously also taught in the Department of Geography & Environment at the London School of Economics.

 ORCID: 0000-0002-6234-0380